-Kamtekar (2004) describes situationism as the view that 'people's situations, rather than their characters, are explanatorily powerful factors in explaining why different people behave differently' (p.
-458).
-The fundamental attribution error consists in overestimating the role of personality traits and underestimating the role of situations in explaining how people behave.
-If the fundamental attribution error is an error, then theories that try to explain why some people become terrorists while others do not in terms of differences in personality are guilty of it.
-This is the basis on which Sageman (2008) rejects psychological or personality-based accounts of terrorism.
+In psychology situationism is the view that 'people's situations, rather than their characters, are explanatorily powerful factors in explaining why different people behave differently' (Kamtekar 2004: 458).
+The 'fundamental attribution error' consists in overestimating the role of personality traits and underestimating the role of situations in explaining how people behave.
+If the fundamental attribution error is an error then theories that try to explain why some people become terrorists while others do not in terms of differences in personality are guilty of it.
+This is the basis on which Sageman rejects psychological or personality-based accounts of terrorism.
 Such accounts neglect social and situational factors in radicalisation.
 As for ideological accounts, the problem with these is that very few people who are exposed to extremist ideologies accept them.
 Psycho-ideological approaches fail to account for the low base rate of radicalisation as a result of exposure to extremist messages.

 What, then, are the social and situational factors that account for the turn to political violence?
 Two key factors, at least in the case of global Islamic terrorism, are friendship and kinship.
-In this context, becoming a terrorist is usually 'a collective process based on friendship and kinship' (Sageman, 2008: p.
-84) involving a "bunch of guys" who collectively decide to join a terrorist organisation.
-Social bonds come before any ideological commitment.
-Reference to friendship and kinship groups will not account for loners who self-radicalise and commit terrorist acts.
+In this context, becoming a terrorist is usually 'collective process based on friendship and kinship' (Sageman 2008: 84) involving a "bunch of guys" who collectively decide to join a terrorist organisation.
+Social bonds come before any ideological commitment but reference to friendship and kinship groups will not account for loners who self-radicalise and commit terrorist acts.
 However, what accounts for their acts is not fundamentally different from what accounts for terrorist acts carried out by a bunch of guys.
 In both cases, the key is self-categorisation.
-14 Even "lone wolf" terrorists imagine themselves to be part of a larger social category such as 'defender of Islam'.
-Hence, the first step in the turn to political violence consists in what Sageman (2017a) sees as the 'activation of a politicized social identity, which generates an imagined political protest community' (p.
-117).
+Here "lone wolf" terrorists imagine themselves to be part of a larger social category such as 'defender of Islam'.
+Hence, the first step in the turn to political violence consists in what Sageman sees as the 'activation of a politicized social identity, which generates an imagined political protest community' (Sageman 2017a: 117).
 The second step involves the activation of a martial social identity.
-This happens when 'a few exasperated activists step up and volunteer to defend their imagined community' (p.
-143).
-They self-categorise as soldiers and this 'means that violence is imminent because people with this social identity are likely to act out who they believe they are' (p.
-145).
+This happens when 'a few exasperated activists step up and volunteer to defend their imagined community' (2017a: 143).
+They selfcategorize as soldiers and this 'means that violence is imminent because people with this social identity are likely to act out who they believe they are' (2017a: 145).